Portsmouth: Norman to Tudor

 Edward II ordered all ports on the south coast to assemble their largest vessels at Portsmouth to carry soldiers and horses to the Duchy of Aquitaine in 1324 to strengthen defences.
 A French fleet commanded by David II of Scotland attacked in the English Channel, ransacked the Isle of Wight and threatened the town.
 Edward III instructed all maritime towns to build vessels and raise troops to rendezvous at Portsmouth.
 Two years later, a French fleet led by Nicholas Béhuchet raided Portsmouth and destroyed most of the town; only the stone-built church and hospital survived.
 After the raid, Edward III exempted the town from national taxes to aid its reconstruction.
 In 1377, shortly after Edward died, the French landed in Portsmouth.
 Although the town was plundered and burnt, its inhabitants drove the French off to raid towns in the West Country.

-Henry V built Portsmouth's first permanent fortifications.
-In 1416, a number of French ships blockaded the town (which housed ships which were set to invade Normandy); Henry gathered a fleet at Southampton, and invaded the Norman coast in August of that year.
+Henry V gathered his forces in Portsmouth for an invasion of France in 1415, it was while staying at Portchester Castle that the Southampton plot was uncovered.
+This campaign would culminate with victory at the battle of Agincourt.
+He also built Portsmouth's first permanent fortifications.
+In 1416, a number of French ships blockaded the town (which housed ships which were set to invade Normandy); Henry gathered a fleet at Southampton, and invaded the Norman coast in August that year.
 Recognising the town's growing importance, he ordered a wooden Round Tower to be built at the mouth of the harbour; it was completed in 1426.
 Henry VII rebuilt the fortifications with stone, assisted Robert Brygandine and Sir Reginald Bray in the construction of the world's first dry dock, and raised the Square Tower in 1494.
 He made Portsmouth a Royal Dockyard, England's only dockyard considered "national".
 Although King Alfred may have used Portsmouth to build ships as early as the ninth century, the first warship recorded as constructed in the town was the Sweepstake (built in 1497).

 Henry VIII built Southsea Castle, financed by the Dissolution of the Monasteries, in 1539 in anticipation of a French invasion.
 He also invested heavily in the town's dockyard, expanding it to 8 acres.
 Around this time, a Tudor defensive boom stretched from the Round Tower to Fort Blockhouse in Gosport to protect Portsmouth Harbour.

-From Southsea Castle, Henry witnessed his flagship =Mary Rose sink in action against the French fleet in the 1545 Battle of the Solent with the loss of about 500 lives.
+From Southsea Castle, Henry witnessed his flagship Mary Rose sink in action against the French fleet in the 1545 Battle of the Solent with the loss of about 500 lives.
 Some historians believe that the Mary Rose turned too quickly and submerged her open gun ports; according to others, it sank due to poor design.
 Portsmouth's fortifications were improved by successive monarchs.
 The town experienced an outbreak of plague in 1563, which killed about 300 of its 2,000 inhabitants.